Singapore has established a National AI Council. IMDA has published the Agentic AI Governance Framework. Find out what this means for your business →

 Arjen Hendrikse has an MSc in Electrical Engineering and spent thirty years in enterprise infrastructure before founding Aivance.
 That background is what makes the enforcement-layer distinction real rather than rhetorical.

 "Most governance consultants operate at the policy layer because that is where the deliverables are easy to write.
 I operate at the enforcement layer because that is where the liability actually lives.
 There is a difference between a governance document and a governance control.
-My focus is on building the controls."
+My focus is on the controls themselves."

 Arjen Hendrikse, Founder of Aivance Consulting